Introducing 'Inscribing a Life'

 'Inscribing a Life' September 2025

-The importance of thinking beyond the human lifespan can be seen in expressions of the cosmos and images that refer to the divine.
+The importance of thinking beyond the human lifespan can be seen in depictions of the cosmos and images that refer to the divine.
 ‘Inscribing a Life’ features artworks that grapple with the vast scale and deep time of the universe.
-Spiritual life is represented in manifold ways, from spiritual beings manifesting as everyday forms, to holy objects as tangible connections to worlds beyond the earthly, to abstract works that grapple with the impossibility of representing the expansiveness and perfection of the divine.
+Spiritual life is represented in manifold ways, from sacred beings manifesting as everyday forms, to holy objects as tangible connections to worlds beyond the earthly, to abstract works that grapple with the impossibility of representing the expansiveness and perfection of the divine.

 Gordon Bennett / Bloodlines 1993 / Synthetic polymer paint and rope on canvas on wood / Purchased 2019 with funds from the Neilson Foundation through the Queensland Art Gallery | Gallery of Modern Art Foundation / © The Estate of Gordon Bennett / Photograph: QAGOMA